libsdl-org/SDL/docs/README-migration.md

 The SDL 1.2 audio compatibility API has also been removed, as it was a simplified version of the audio callback interface.

+SDL3 will not implicitly initialize the audio subsystem on your behalf if you open a device without doing so.
+Please explicitly call SDL_Init(SDL_INIT_AUDIO) at some point.

 If your app depends on the callback method, there is a similar approach you can take.
 But first, this is the new approach:

 In SDL2, you might have done something like this to play audio: